CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **minIndexIsBetween**(*stringList* **intList**, *stringList* **testList**, *numeric* **min**, *numeric* **max**, *text* **setNullTo**\[default NULL\], *text* **setZeroTo**\[default NULL\])
     * Find the target values from the testList with a matching index to the lowest integer in the intList.
 Pass it to isBetween() along with min and max which are considered inclusive (i.e. the default behavior of isBetween()).
-    * If there are multiple occurences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
+    * If there are multiple occurrences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
 This behaviour matches maxIndexCopyText, maxIndexMapText and maxIndexLookupText.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls are ignored when calculating min value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
 If only one is required the other can be set to the default value of 'null'.
     * e.g. minIndexIsBetween({1990, 2000}, {111, 222}, 0, 2000)
     * e.g. minIndexIsBetween({1990, null}, {111, 222}, 0, 2000, 2000, 'null')

 * **maxIndexIsBetween**(*stringList* **intList**, *stringList* **testList**, *numeric* **min**, *numeric* **max**, *text* **setNullTo**\[default NULL\], *text* **setZeroTo**\[default NULL\])
     * Find the target values from the testList with a matching index to the highest integer in the intList.
 Pass it to isBetween() along with min and max which are considered inclusive (i.e. the default behavior of isBetween()).
-    * If there are multiple occurences of the lowest value, the **last** non-null value with an index matching the highest value is tested.
+    * If there are multiple occurrences of the lowest value, the **last** non-null value with an index matching the highest value is tested.
 This behaviour matches maxIndexCopyText, maxIndexMapText and maxIndexLookupText.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls are ignored when calculating max value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
 If only one is required the other can be set to the default value of 'null'.
     * e.g. maxIndexIsBetween({1990, 2000}, {111, 222}, 0, 2000)
     * e.g. maxIndexIsBetween({1990, null}, {111, 222}, 0, 2000, 2000, 'null')

 * **minIndexMatchList**(*stringList* **intList**, *stringList* **testList**, *stringList* **lst**, *text* **setNullTo**\[default NULL\], *text* **setZeroTo**\[default NULL\])
     * Find the target values from the testList with a matching index to the lowest integer in the intList.
 Pass it to matchList() along with lst.
-    * If there are multiple occurences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
+    * If there are multiple occurrences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
 This behaviour matches maxIndexCopyText, maxIndexMapText and maxIndexLookupText.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls are ignored when calculating min value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
 If only one is required the other can be set to the default value of 'null'.
     * e.g. minIndexMatchList({1990, 2000}, {'a', 'b'}, {'a','c','d','g'})
     * e.g. minIndexMatchList({0, null}, {'a', 'b'}, {'a','c','d','g'}, 2000, 1990)

 * **maxIndexMatchList**(*stringList* **intList**, *stringList* **testList**, *stringList* **lst**, *text* **setNullTo**\[default NULL\], *text* **setZeroTo**\[default NULL\])
     * Find the target values from the testList with a matching index to the highest integer in the intList.
 Pass it to matchList() along with lst.
-    * If there are multiple occurences of the highest value, the **last** non-null value with an index matching the highest value is tested.
+    * If there are multiple occurrences of the highest value, the **last** non-null value with an index matching the highest value is tested.
 This behaviour matches maxIndexCopyText, maxIndexMapText and maxIndexLookupText.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls are ignored when calculating max value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
 If only one is required the other can be set to the default value of 'null'.
     * e.g. maxIndexMatchList({1990, 2000}, {'a', 'b'}, {'a','c','d','g'})
     * e.g. maxIndexMatchList({0, null}, {'a', 'b'}, {'a','c','d','g'}, 2000, 1990)

+* **CoalesceIsInt**(*stringList* **srcValList**, *boolean* **zeroAsNull**\[default FALSE\])
+    * Return TRUE if the first non-NULL value in the srcValList string list is an integer.
+    * If **zeroAsNull** is set to TRUE, strings evaluated to zero ('0', '00', '0.0') are treated as NULL.
+    * e.g. coalesceIsInt({NULL, 0, 2000}, TRUE)

+* **CoalesceIsBetween**(*stringList* **srcValList**, *numeric* **min**, *numeric* **max**, *boolean* **includeMin**\[default TRUE\], *boolean* **includeMax**\[default TRUE\], , *boolean* **zeroAsNull**\[default FALSE\])
+    * Returns TRUE if the first non-NULL value in the srcValList string list is between min and max.
+    * includeMin and includeMax default to TRUE and indicate whether the acceptable range of values should include the min and max values.
+Must include both or neither includeMin and includeMax.
+    * If zeroAsNull is set to TRUE, zeros (0, 00, 0.0) are treated as NULL.
+    * Default error codes are 'OUT_OF_RANGE' for text attributes, -9999 for numeric attributes and NULL for other types.
+    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100) -- returns TRUE because 0 is between 0 and 100 and 0 which are both included in the valid interval
+    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100, FALSE, FALSE) -- returns FALSE because 0 is not included in the valid interval
+    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100, FALSE, FALSE, TRUE) -- returns TRUE because 0 is ignored and 5 is between 0 and 100

 * **GeoIsValid**(*geometry* **geom**, *boolean* **fix**\[default TRUE\])
     * Returns TRUE if geometry is valid.
 If fix is TRUE and geometry is invalid, function will attempt to make a valid geometry and return TRUE if successful.
 If geometry is invalid returns FALSE.
 Note that using fix=TRUE does not fix the geometry in the source table, it only tests to see if the geometry can be fixed.